stokedDev/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 </Note>

 You will call `calculateWinner(squares)` in the `Board` component's `handleClick` function to check if a player has won.
-You can perform this check at the same time you check if a user has clicked a square that already has a `X` or and `O`.
+You can perform this check at the same time you check if a user has clicked a square that already has an `X` or an `O`.
 We'd like to return early in both cases:

 ```js {2}
 function handleClick(i) {